bagder/uncurled/life/fortunate.md

 food on the table and doing the laundry can take a lot of time.

 Having been born in a rich and well functioning part of the world is a luxury and a factor that is hard to change yourself.
+A privilege no doubt.

 In some businesses it is common for employers to ban employees from doing Open Source in their spare time.